romm/formz/Documentation/06-IntegratorManual/Configuration.rst

 In this example, the messages container is identified with ``formz-field-feedback-container="email"``, and the container of the messages list with ``formz-field-feedback-list="email"``.
 If the field ``email`` does not contain any message, the first container will be hidden.

 The attributes used in this example are the default ones.
-It is possible to customize them, see “:ref:`Messages container selector <fieldsSettings-feedbackContainerSelector>`” and “:ref:`Messages list container selector <fieldsSettings-feedbackListSelector>`”.
+It's possible to customize them, see “:ref:`Messages container selector <fieldsSettings-feedbackContainerSelector>`” and “:ref:`Messages list container selector <fieldsSettings-feedbackListSelector>`”.

 -----